Value of Communication in Goal-Oriented Semantic Communications: A Pareto Analysis: Problem Formulations

+Since the Pareto front is decreasing as we will see in Section~\ref{sec:pareto}, we use the absolute value so that larger values correspond to greater marginal benefit from communication.

-The following formulations serve as the basis for characterizing the Pareto frontier.
+The following formulations serve as the basis for characterizing the Pareto front.
 While they have been relatively well studied in semantic communication systems, their connections to Pareto optimization remain largely unexplored.